 Essex cannot verify fitment or compatibility of our system with third-party brake duct systems, so please fit and use them at your own risk.
 If you do plan to use brake ducts in conjunction with our system, please do not bolt anything between the caliper bracket and the upright.
-The caliper bracket was precisely designed to bolt directly against the upright without any shims, spacers, etc. If you are bolting a brake duct to the upright, please attach it on the back side of the upright.
-Also, please make sure that you are maintaining enough thread engagement on the bolts holding the caliper bracket to the upright (part#10 10155).
+The caliper bracket was precisely designed to bolt directly against the upright without any shims, spacers, etc. If you are bolting a brake duct to the upright, please make absolutely sure it does not alter the dimensional relationship between the caliper bracket and hub face.